 Under the Indian Trust Act, 1882, the trustee is empowered to manage and administer the trust property as that of its own.
 This enables the trustee to exercise voting and other rights attached to shares, and therefore the trustee as such is construed as the legal owner of the shares.
 However, as the trustee cannot enjoy the benefits of the trust’s property, he is required to distribute any return/income on shares (such as dividend, buy back proceeds) to the beneficiaries.
 To this limited extent, the position of a beneficiary is akin to a beneficial owner of the shares.

-As per NDI rules, where a declaration under Companies Act, 2013, regarding “beneficial interest” being held by a person resident outside India has been made, then, even if the investment comes from a resident, the same is construed as foreign investment.
+As per NDI rules, where a declaration under Companies Act, 2013, regarding “beneficial interest” being held by a person resident outside India has been made, then, even if the investment comes from a resident, the same is construed as a foreign investment.
 This indicates that for NDI rules, the residential status of the beneficial owner is relevant as against the residential status of legal owner.

-However, “beneficial interest” under Companies Act, 2013, (as explained under section 89 (10)) is not limited to entitlement over dividend/other proceeds but includes the power to exercise other rights as well.
+However, “beneficial interest” under the Companies Act, 2013, (as explained under section 89 (10)) is not limited to entitlement over dividend/other proceeds but includes the power to exercise other rights as well.
 Therefore, the emphasis placed on beneficial interest under the NDI rules may not be strictly applied to beneficiaries of trust.
-Accordingly, whether relevance should be placed on the residential status of trustee or beneficiary, may not be conclusively stated under NDI rules.
+Accordingly, whether relevance should be placed on the residential status of a trustee or beneficiary, may not be conclusively stated under NDI rules.

 Requirement of approval

 Courts, while interpreting the provisions of Gift Tax Act, 1958, have held that trust property is a gift made by settlor (donor) in favour of both trustee and beneficiary (donee(s)).
 The trustee holds the gifted property for the benefit of the beneficiary.
 Under the NDI rules, gift of equity instruments by a resident to a non-resident requires prior approval of Reserve Bank of India.
-This approval is likely to apply in case of creation of trust with a non-resident trustee or beneficiary.
-Nevertheless, as the NDI rules do not specifically allow the vesting of shares in a trust with non-resident trustees or beneficiaries, obtaining such approval seems a prudent approach.
+This approval is likely to apply in case of a creation of a trust with a non-resident trustee or beneficiary.
+Nevertheless, as the NDI rules do not specifically allow the vesting of shares in a trust with non-resident trustees or beneficiaries, obtaining such an approval seems a prudent approach.

 Harish Kumar is a partner and Itee Singhal is a senior associate at L&L Partners